 Two museums with vast collections of rare and antique automobiles and aircrafts.

 Eagles Mere is on the National Registry of Historic Places, and our museum, created by a world-class museum designer, illustrates its unique development.
 Come visit "The Town Time Forgot" and immerse yourself in our rich 200 year history.

 Reminding our veterans that their sacrifices will never be forgotten.

 Old Mill Village was founded in 1960 to preserve the history and heritage of the Endless Mountains Region of Pennsylvania.
 Throughout the Spring, Summer, and Fall, the Village brings history to life during weekend events.

 The Sullivan County Historical Society is committed to the education of the people in the county and extended communities of the necessity and significance of preserving and presenting data, artifacts and historical lessons for all people.

 The Susquehanna County Historical Society, established in 1890, offers an extensive museum collection, as well as a genealogy and local history research library.

 Preserving the heritage of Northeastern Pennsylvania for future generations.

 Nineteenth century jail converted into county museum.
 Specs O'Keefe of the 1950 Brinks robbery was incarcerated here.
 Exhibits in original jail cells featuring Civil War, Native Americans, log cabin, rural life, jail dungeon cell, and much more.
 Genealogical research center.

-Hands-on museum offering programs and workshops May-August.
-Details on website.
+Hands-on museum offering Saturday programs and weekday workshops May-August.